sunilprajapatisa/sunilprajapatisa/README.md

-### 👋 I'm Sunil Prajapati, an iOS and React Native developer from Ahmedabad, India.
+### 👋  I'm an iOS and React Native developer from Ahmedabad, India.

 ## Skills